- Keep you Mpact collection calendar on your fridge with a magnet

 - Challenge your neighbours to better your family's efforts

-Even if you begin with just one material, like paper, and later add other recyclables like cans and plastic, you will make a difference to already overflowing landfills and help create jobs.
+Even if you begin with just one material, like paper, and later add other recyclables like cans, plastic and glass you will make a difference to already overflowing landfills and help create jobs.

 - Separate your paper waste from your other waste